highstreet-technologies/Microwave-Radio-Link-Calculator/README.md

 # Microwave Radio Link Calculator
 Repository of highsteet technologies for the open source Microwave Radio (MWR) Link Calculator component.

-# Currently we are preparing such Open Source porject - no content yet
+### Currently we are preparing such Open Source project - no content yet